15 Health Benefits of Walking 10,000 Steps a Day

 Osteoporosis is a serious condition that causes the bones to weaken and become brittle.
 While there is no cure for osteoporosis, there are a number of things you can do to strengthen your bones, including walking.

-Walking is considered a weight-bearing exercise, which means it puts weight on the bones.
+Walking is considered a weight-bearing exercise, which puts weight on the bones.
 When doing a weight-bearing exercise, you’re fighting against gravity to put pressure on the bones, which forces the bones to work more and gain strength.

 As we already mentioned, walking is easy on the joints, so while individuals with osteoporosis do not need to worry about further damaging their bones, they can still burn calories and get the exercise everyone needs.